Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0KLJ2_1P_uk.md

 # [December 15th, 2020 Livestream](../2020-12-15.md)
 ## Q&A: Can dismantle mode have an ignore function maybe?
 https://www.youtube.com/watch?v=0KLJ2_1P_uk
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Having unselect in Mass Dismantle, though?](./yt-bAbuez_N2bc.md) [https://www.youtube.com/watch?v=bAbuez_N2bc](https://www.youtube.com/watch?v=bAbuez_N2bc)
+This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: When you delete can you ctrl-toggle in case you mis-click?](./yt-nPM3VCqthUw.md) [https://www.youtube.com/watch?v=nPM3VCqthUw](https://www.youtube.com/watch?v=nPM3VCqthUw)

 ### Topics